|Values are valid only on day of printing.|

 Diagnosing Bartonella infection

-The diagnosis of Bartonella infection has traditionally been made by Warthin-Starry staining of infected tissue and and/or serology.
+The diagnosis of Bartonella infection has traditionally been made by Warthin-Starry staining of infected tissue or serology.
 However, these methods may be falsely negative or nonspecific, respectively.
 Culture is insensitive.

 Evaluation of infected tissue using PCR has been shown to be an effective tool for diagnosing Bartonella infection.
 Mayo Medical Laboratories has developed a real-time PCR test that permits rapid identification of Bartonella species.
 The assay targets a unique sequence of the citrate synthase gene present in Bartonella species.